Panelists at PBN Cybersecurity Summit talk top cyber risks

 A company’s best asset, its own employees, can be its worst enemy when it comes to cybersecurity and employees being properly trained to stay ahead of possible attacks is critical for an organization to keep its valuable data protected.

-Jason Albuquerque, Carousel CISO, and long-standing cybersecurity advocate Congressman Langevin take a moment to chat during the cybersecurity summit.
+Jason Albuquerque, Carousel CISO, and well-established cybersecurity advocate Congressman Langevin take a moment to chat during the cybersecurity summit.

 That was among multiple talking points discussed by a panel of cybersecurity officials and experts Friday morning at the Crowne Plaza Providence-Warwick as part of Providence Business News’ annual Cybersecurity Summit.